orientechnologies/orientdb-docs/src/java/ref/ODatabaseDocument/browseCluster.md

 #### Return Value

-This method returns an `ORecordIteratatorCluster` instance, which contains instances of the generic, which can be any class that extends the `ORecord` class.
+This method returns an `ORecordIteratorCluster` instance, which contains instances of the generic, which can be any class that extends the `ORecord` class.
 The `ORecord` class itself extends the [`OElement`](../OElement.md) class.